tracychemtai/phase-2-project-quiz-app/README.md

 ## Copyright and Licensing Information.
-"c" 2024 Tracy Chemtai.
+"copyright" 2024 Tracy Chemtai.
 All Rights Reserved.